mcote01/itwinjs-core/core/imodel-bridge/twoProcessConnector.md

 Converter/Connector-process -->|Elements| iModel;
 ```

-The two processes communicate using gRPC (https://grpc.io/),

-The implementation of "2PConnector" includes both the conversion and update functions.
-Since the conversion function is logically distinct from the update function, we separate them using subclassing.
+The Reader.x process accesses the external data.
+The 2PConnector.js process is the connector proper.
+It converts the external data and updates the iModel.

+Both Reader.x and 2PConnector.js are format-specific.
+The user must write them both, and they must work together.
+In particular, the Reader.x program must return data in a form that the connector subclass expects and in the order it expects it.

+The Reader.x program should be kept very simple and just follow the external format.
+Any complicated logic that may be needed to transform external concepts into BIS concepts should be in the 2PConnector.

-Obviously, both the "Reader.x" program and the format-specific connector subclass must be specific to each external source and format.
-Nevertheless, the IPC mechanism between them can be general-purpose.
-Specifically, there is probably no need to make the gRPC declarations format-specific.
-Bentley provides a general-purpose gRPC interface (Reader) that should be sufficient for most 2-process connectors.
-Bentley also provides a general-purpose Connector base class (Base2PConnector) that implements the client-side IPC mechanics for this general-purpose interface.
-Each format-specific Reader.x program just has to implement this simple gRPC interface, and each format-specific connector sub-class has to override a few methods to convert the data.
+The IPC mechanism between the reader and connector can be general-purpose.
+Bentley provides a general-purpose gRPC interface (Reader) that should be sufficient for most two-process connectors.
+Bentley also provides a general-purpose Base2PConnector base class that implements the client-side IPC mechanics for this general-purpose interface.
+A format-specific Reader.x program just has to implement this simple gRPC interface, and the corresponding format-specific connector sub-class just has to override a few methods to convert the data.

+The two processes communicate using gRPC (https://grpc.io/).
 The general-purpose gRPC interface is defined in `protobuf/Reader.proto`.

 ```protobuf
 /* Query an external source.